fxmartin/docker-oracle-jdk8/README.md

 # docker-oracle-jdk8
-Dockerfile project for building a mix container with oracle jdk 8 instead of Open jdk.
+Dockerfile project for building a container with oracle jdk 8 instead of Open jdk.
 This image is based on [fxmartin/docker-sshd-nginx](https://github.com/fxmartin/docker-sshd-nginx).

 ## About